The Black Tulip (2010 film): Production

 According to Cole, the film's cinematographer, a producer and a set designer had all abandoned her "in the middle of production."
 Michael Carney, the production designer, who had worked on the film in Afghanistan for two months, said he completed his agreed upon contract which had him leaving four days before the film completed shooting.
 "I could feel death," said Keith Smith, the original cinematographer.
 "I didn't sign up for that."

 The film was largely financed by Cole.

 Reception

 The film premiered 23 September 2010, at the Ariana Cinema Theater in Kabul, Afghanistan.
 There were advance screenings at the headquarters of the NATO-led International Security Assistance Force and at the embassy.
 Some Afghan attendees at the premiere challenged certain scenes in the film as not being faithful to Afghan culture or tradition.

 The film was selected for screening as Afghanistan's entry for the Best Foreign Language Film at the 83rd Academy Awards but didn't make the January shortlist.
 Two songs featured in the film, "Forever One Love" and "Freedom Song", were also in contention for the Best Original Song Academy Award.

+On the review aggregator Rotten Tomatoes, 25% of 12 critics' reviews are positive.
+Critics praised the film's "sense of place", but took issue with acting and "preachy dialogue."